-4.17 The Local Planning Authority will only commence formal enforcement action on Category 4 matters if it considers it appropriate to do so.
-Any cases unresolved after a period of 9 months will be reviewed by the Development Control Manager to determine the appropriate action.
+5.12 The Council will only commence formal enforcement action if it considers it expedient to do so having regard to the available resources.
+Any cases unresolved after a period of 9 months will be reviewed by the Development Manager to determine the appropriate action.